Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Additional Results

-\paragraph{Effects of hyperparameters of \ours{}.} In \tabref{supple_additional_ablation} (f), we demonstrate that applying augmentation with a probability of 0.5 within a batch is the most effective, achieving a 0.4 point improvement in H.M. over the baseline.
-In \tabref{supple_additional_ablation} (g), we observe that introducing the explicit temporal order modeling task via \torc{} starting from 5 epoch, after initial training, is effective.
-In particular, the strategy of linearly increasing the loss weight from epoch 5 to 10 is the most effective, resulting in 1.7 point boost in H.M. compared to the baseline.
-Finally, in \tabref{supple_additional_ablation} (h), we analyze the impact of scaling the weight of our Margin loss, revealing a trade-off between improved unseen composition accuracy and decreased seen composition accuracy.
-We observe that applying Margin loss starting from epoch 15, the point at which the model begins to overfit the training data as shown in \figref{diagnosis_baseline} of the main paper, is more effective than starting from the earlier epoch.
-We also find that linearly scaling the loss weight over 5 epochs is the most effective strategy to maintain the model's performance.
+\topic{Effects of hyperparameters of \ours{}.} In \tabref{supple_additional_ablation} (c), we show the effect of $p_\text{CPR}$, the per-batch probability for CPR application, revealing a trade-off between seen and unseen composition accuracies.
+Decreasing $p_\text{CPR}$ slightly from 1.0 (\eg 0.95 or 0.9) yields optimal unseen accuracy improvements with minimal drops in seen performance, whereas lowering it further (\eg $p_\text{CPR} = 0.8$) degrades the gains on unseen pairs.
+Consequently, we tune $p_\text{CPR}$ for each dataset and backbone based on the best validation H.M. of seen and unseen accuracies, as shown in \tabref{hyperparam}.
+In \tabref{supple_additional_ablation} (d), we observe that introducing the explicit temporal order modeling task via \torc{} starting from 5 epoch, after initial training, is effective.
+In particular, the strategy of linearly increasing the loss weight from epoch 5 to 10 is the most effective.
+Finally, in \tabref{supple_additional_ablation} (e), we analyze the impact of the loss weights of $L_\text{CPR}$ in \cpr{}.
+Increasing the margin $m$ or loss weight $\delta$ degrades performance, suggesting that excessive training penalties are detrimental.
+We find $m=0.5$ and $\delta=0.1$ to be optimal.
+Contrary to the results in \tabref{supple_additional_ablation} (d), maintaining a constant low loss weight ($\delta=0.1$) for $L_\text{CPR}$ yields better performance than applying progressive weight scaling.